 Gayle Murphy is an Associate Professor of Voice in the Theatre Program at the University of British Columbia.
 She has also taught at the Vancouver Playhouse Acting School, Langara College’s Studio 58, and SFU’s School for the Contemporary Arts.
 She voice coaches actors for stage, television and film; and has led voice workshops in Bangkok, Toronto, Winnipeg, Montreal and in Vancouver

-Mr. Trentham is Founder and Artistic Director of pounds per square inch performance (lbs/sq”) the charitable arts organization that produces Canada’s National Voice Intensive (CNVI).
-Over 20 years ago Gerry Trentham created lbs/sq” to foster research into contemporary arts creation and performance and be a home to house over 30 of his award winning performance productions.
-Through lbs/sq” and through his over 20 years of association with the Voice Intensive, Mr Trentham encourages artists to hone their artistic craft and achieve excellence in performance through access to varied classical and contemporary training/mentorship methodologies that reflect, ignite, and respect a trans-disciplinary, cultural/environmental consciousness and illicit art work that challenges and enriches our local and global community.
+Gerry Trentham is Founder and Artistic Director of Pounds Per Square Inch Performance (lbs/sq”) the charitable arts organization that produces Canada’s National Voice Intensive (CNVI).
+Gerry created lbs/sq” to foster research into contemporary arts creation and performance and be a home to house over 30 of his award winning performance productions.
+Through lbs/sq” and the Voice Intensive, Gerry encourages artists to hone their artistic craft and achieve excellence in performance through methodologies that reflect, ignite, and respect a trans-disciplinary, cultural/environmental consciousness.

 Diane Roberts is the founder of the Arrivals Legacy Project and has been the lead workshop facilitator for the past 13 years.
 The roots of storytelling and multi-disciplinary art forms (mixing of ritual song, dance, storytelling, live art and theatre) drive her arts practice.
 Her working methodology draws out and establishes a common vocabulary amongst diverse Indigenous and Intercultural artists, our ways of working and our sense of ourselves as artists in a global society.
 Her process strives to elicit naturalized character rhythms & gestures and connects them to character motivation, intentions and actions.